GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Very good professional programmers are ten times as productive as poor ones, at same training and two-year experience level.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *Fred Brooks*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts